codygreen/f5-python-sdk-demo/README.md

 # f5-python-sdk-demo
-Demo of how to use the F5 Python SDK to configure a BIG-IP
+Demo of how to use the F5 Python SDK to configure a BIG-IP DNS and BIG-IP LTM.
+This demo will perform both onboarding and application configuration tasks using the F5 Automation Toolchain.

 # Requirements
 This demo requires: